-In addition to his technological achievements, Wael has established himself as an active community service leader in North Carolina, among the Lebanese-Americans, and abroad.
-Wael is a member of the American Druze Society, and served as president of the Triangle Lebanese Association during the time it established the Lebanese Festival.
-Wael was among the first employees to be selected for IBM’s Corporate Service Corps; for this program, he traveled to Romania in 2008 to help nonprofit and private sector agencies integrate into the European Union.
-In 2011, he was chosen to be a leader for IBM’s Celebration of Service program, which coordinates nonprofit activities in Wake County with IBM employees.
-Wael Abou-Chakra’s energetic devotion to volunteer service has earned him the President Volunteer Service Award Certificate multiple times.
+Wael is also involved with the Lebanese-American community.
+He is a member of the American Druze Society and served as president of the Triangle Lebanese Association.
+Wael traveled to Romania in 2008 as part of IBM’s Corporate Service Corps to help nonprofit and private sector agencies integrate into the European Union.
+In 2011, he was chosen to be a leader for IBM’s Celebration of Service program and he has earned the President Volunteer Service Award Certificate multiple times.

-This collection contains documents and photographs relating to Wael Abou-Chakra’s achievements in business and community service; photographs from Lama Abou-Chakra’s childhood in Lebanon; and images from Wael and Lama’s life together.
+This collection contains documents and photographs relating to Wael Abou-Chakra’s achievements in business and community service, photographs from Lama Abou-Chakra’s childhood in Lebanon, and images from Wael and Lama’s life together.
 The collection also includes a restricted oral history available for on-site research.